-One of the most beautiful buildings in the world, Taj Mahal is located in the city of Agra.
+One of the most beautiful buildings in the world, Taj Mahal is best Places to visit in Agra.
 It was build by the Mughal Emperor Shah Jahan as a memorial for his third wife, Mumtaz.
 Taj Mahal is one of the Seven Wonders of the World.
 This UNESCO’s world heritage site attracts millions of visitors.

 Totally built out of white marble, this magnificent monument took 17 years to complete its construction.
 There are water channels and fountains at the entrance to enhance the beauty of this wonderful monument to another level.

 The most spectacular feature is the marble dome that surmounts the tomb.
 The dome is nearly 35 meters high which is close in measurement to the length of the base.
 It is the best example of Mughal architecture and a symbol of India’s rich history.